Sebastian Faust

-Sebastian Faust, commonly known as Faust, is a fictional character in DC Comics.
-Created by Mike Barr and Paul Pelletier, he first appeared in the 1993 Outsiders comic series.
-The character draws inspiration from the German legend of a man who sold his soul to the Devil.
-Faust is the son of the supervillain Felix Faust and is depicted as both a superhero and an anti-villain.
+Sebastian Faust, commonly known as Faust, is a fictional character appearing in American comic books published by DC Comics.
+Created by Mike Barr and Paul Pelletier, he first appeared in Outsiders (vol. 2) #1: Alpha (November, 1993).
+Having been portrayed as both a superhero and tragic villain, the character is the son of mystic supervillain Felix Faust, whose surname is inspired by protagonist of the eponymous German legend.